uptoratlen/gsArchivPDFDownloader/README.md

 That is where **gsArchivPDFDownloader** comes in.
 It will connect with your credentials (yes, you still need a subscription, this is automation not "(G)amestar (t)heft (a)utomation ...) open all editions from 1997/9 to 2021/3 and download them to a selectable folder.
 ```
-Info: Important change - since 0.5.6 a new gs_credential.json was created
+Info: Important change - since 0.5.6 a new gs_credential.json is used to seperate credentials from other settings
 ```

 ### Demo Video